Keviro/community-server-docs/Writerside/topics/rules/rules.md

    Advent calendar, and then immediately disconnect without a genuine intent to actively participate in the gameplay.
 If it is discovered that players and/or their friends are exploiting such mechanics, both will face a ban.

+6. **It is not permitted to make <tooltip term="harmful-content$English">youth-endangering content</tooltip> publicly accessible, to distribute it, or to promote it.** This includes structures (e.g., casinos), renamed items, and all other representations that promote such content.
+   > Casinos are currently tolerated on the Survival Server due to legacy protection.
+However, in version 1.22 they will also be prohibited there.
+   >
+   {style="note"}

-6. **Moderators and admins have the final say**, even if it contradicts the official rules.
+7. **Moderators and admins have the final say**, even if it contradicts the official rules.
 We kindly ask that you refrain from engaging in lengthy discussions.
 If a moderator or admin asks you to stop doing something, please respect their request without further argument.
 There is always a valid reason for such decisions.